 Every year the students at Toronto's Ryerson School of Interior Design (RSID) put on a gala to celebrate the end of the year and highlight student work.
 I teach Sustainable Design at the school, and don't usually have a whole lot to say about the way the show is put together, since it's a party, not an exercise in sustainability.

-This year is different; the theme this year is RAW.
+RAW.
 Media director Naomi Tallin explained in an interview:

 Raw is raw process, using raw materials, raw salvaged materials, the fundamentals that we learn to get us to a final refined project.
 We are trying to balance how the show has really refined finished pieces and show the visitors the in-between, the process.
 How do you represent that in a material way?
 We felt that the only way we could do that was using, reusing, and salvaging, and minimizing waste.